ianlintner-wf/salty-drupal/README.md

 ## Purpose

-This repo contains the bare minimum to get started using disposable development environments through [Vagrant](http://www.vagrantup.com/) and the provisioning services provided by [SaltStack](http://saltstack.com/) to build a LAMP stack.
+This repo contains almost all possible tools that you might need to provision a simple or complex Drupal project using disposable development environments through [Vagrant](http://www.vagrantup.com/) and the provisioning services provided by [SaltStack](http://saltstack.com/) to build a LAMP stack.

 ## Requirements